data-mechanics/course-2017-fal-proj/adsouza_bmroach_mcaloonj_mcsmocha/README.md

 * prov
 * scipy
 * sklearn <br>
-* -To easily get the environment used, run the following command with the provided environment.yml file (make sure in team folder):
+* To easily get the environment used, run the following command with the provided environment.yml file (make sure in team folder): <br>
-* conda env create -f environment.yml
+ conda env create -f environment.yml

 ### Team Members: